Strandline Resources Limited

 Indigenous Engagement Strategy Commitments

-• Key participation commitments include an aspirational Indigenous employment target of 3 – 5% during construction, and 4 – 9% during the operational phase of the project and providing first priority to Nanda Aboriginal Corporation of any contracting opportunities as per the Nanda Mining Agreement.
+• Key participation commitments include a First Nations employment target of 3% and to provide first priority to Nanda Aboriginal Corporation for any contracting opportunities as per the Nanda Mining Agreement.

-• Community development commitments include establishing a Community Consultation Group comprised of Nanda and Malgana representative to review project opportunities and Indigenous engagement commitments, as well as the incorporation of Indigenous knowledges around the project area, such as the installation of signage acknowledging traditional ownership and heritage.
+• Community development commitments include establishing a Community Consultation Group comprised of Nanda and Malgana representatives to review project opportunities and Indigenous engagement commitments, as well as the incorporation of Nanda and Malgana cultural knowledge around the project area, such as the installation of signage acknowledging traditional ownership and heritage.

 Indigenous Engagement Strategy Outcomes